trufi-association/mapping-documentation/README.md

 [About topbar entry _Tools_](josm-tools/josm-tools.md) - A quick overview of the available options you have when you select something in the editor to perform actions on.

+[Understanding the _Layers_ section shown on the right site of the editor](josm-editor-layers/josm-editor-layers.md) - A quick overview of the _Layers_ section of the JOSM editor.
+This is a very important tool.